 Sift the cocoa powder and flour into a bowl.
-Add the coconut and sugar and stir through.
+Add the coconut, salt and sugar and stir through.
 Add the butter and combine with a fork until the mixture holds together.

 Pour into a baking tin and flatten with the base of a glass.
 Place in the oven and bake for 12 minutes or until the mixture has browned on top.
 Remove and set aside to cool fully.

-Spread the peppermint mixture on the base and set aside to set for 10 minutes.
+Spread the peppermint mixture on the base, followed by the creme de menthe mixture on top and set aside to set for 10 minutes.

-Meanwhile, melt the chocolate in a double boiler until smooth.
+Meanwhile, melt the chocolate and coconut oil in a double boiler until smooth.
 Set aside to cool to room temperature.

 Spread the chocolate mixture over the top and tap the overall mixture on the counter to smooth the mixture out, placing in the fridge to set for minimum 2 hours.